BETA Documentation:

 sudo -u postgres psql -U postgres -d postgres -c "alter user helpy with password 'helpy';"

 Create an empty Helpy database with the following.
-We will script the table setup in a later step.
+We will script the table set up in a later step.

 sudo -u postgres createdb helpy_production